Home

 Over the summer 2015, I attended a symposium in Istanbul, Turkey (see "Projects").
 Here is a picture near the conference site.
 You can see the crazy level of building during the low (near zero, in the EU, negative) interest rate policies of the US Fed, the EU Central Bank and the Japanese central bank since the 2008 financial crisis, making easy money available and causing unsound over-investment in real estate and tech firms.

-Now that interest rates are rising again in 2023 in the US we have seen 'corrections' to the easy money booms in real estate, the stock market, and digital currencies.
+Now that interest rates are high again in 2024 in the US we have seen 'corrections' to the easy money booms in real estate.
 Just like the over-investment in housing due to low interest rates prior to the financial crisis of 2008.
 Here we go again.
 There is actually a pop culture explanation of this phenomenon on wiki called "the skyscraper index."

-There is also a relatively new, interesting and funny, and well-researched and argued, book on central bank monetary effects on asset investment and prices called the The Skyscraper Curse by Mark Thornton.
+There is also a relatively new book, well-researched and argued, on central bank monetary effects on asset investment and prices called the The Skyscraper Curse by Mark Thornton.
 Relatedly I am in collaborative research with two other cultural economists in an attempt to discover and quantify the relationship between money supply changes and asset prices, specifically art (painting) prices (see "Projects").

 I have an interest in many areas of economics but mostly political economy and the history and philosophy of economics.
 I consider myself (if we must have labels) a political economist.
 I joined the Association for Cultural Economics International as found some good economists doing interesting work.
-I have attended meetings in Kyoto, Copenhagan, Boston, Montreal, Vallavolid, Spain and most recently in Australia where I was finally able to visit some friends there who I know from the foreign service in Kazakhstan.
-This year I have started to help coordinate the North American Workshop on Cultural Economics in conjunction with the ACEI, to be held November 20, 2022 in Ft.
-Lauderdale.
+I have attended meetings in Kyoto, Copenhagan, Boston, Montreal, Vallavolid, Spain, Australia and last year in Bloomington, IN.
+I started to help coordinate the North American Workshop on Cultural Economics in conjunction with the ACEI.
+Our first one was held November 2022 in Ft.
+Lauderdale and our next one will be in Washington, DC November 2024 ("Projects").

 The larger area of interest here is the cultural transformation in the USA from an individualist society to one of a collectivist or welfare state society and how this manifested historically in politics, economics and institutions, through today and a massive nation-state government with the largest debt balance ever created in the history of mankind.
 On a smaller scale I am simply interested in art and museums and libraries and the representation of public spaces and how we see ourselves as a people, art, of course, having the ability to transcend political boundaries yet capture specific times and places, both economically and socially.